 Drive your vehicle for at least 10 minutes to get the differential fluid warm.
-You want as much as the fluid to come out as possible when you drain it.
+You want as much of the fluid to come out as possible when you drain it.

 Remove the drain plug bolt (Number 2) and drain the fluid.
 Be patient, let as much fluid as possible drain from the differential.
 You can loosen the Fill Plug (Number 1) bolt to let air into the differential for a faster drain if you wish.
-After fluid has completely drained, re-install drain plug (Number 2) and tighten to 20 ft/lbs (foot-pounds) using a Torque Wrench.
+After the fluid has completely drained, reinstall the drain plug (Number 2) and tighten it to 20 ft/lbs (foot-pounds) using a Torque Wrench.
 Now completely remove the fill plug (Number 1) for the next step.

 Using a funnel, pour no more than 2 ounces of Torco Type F Friction Modifier into the differential.
 Do this first.

-Next, pour in the Torco RGO differential fluid into fill hole (Number 1).
+Next, pour the Torco RGO differential fluid into the fill hole (Number 1).
 You will use just under 2 quarts.
 Fill the differential until it starts to drip out from the fill hole.
-When the fluid is coming out the fill hole,, the differential is full.
-Re-install the fill plug (Number 1) and tighten to 20 ft/lbs (foot-pounds) with a Torque Wrench.
-Take the car off the jack stands and take for a drive.
+When the fluid is coming out of the fill hole, the differential is full.
+Re-install the fill plug (Number 1) and tighten it to 20 ft/lbs (foot-pounds) with a Torque Wrench.
+Take the car off the jack stands and take it for a drive.

 A quiet differential is a happy differential.
 Hope this service tip has helped.
 Thanks for reading!